-If you’re looking to ship a car to Norway from the USA, it’s a fairly straightforward process as long as you make sure that you have all the documentation, give yourself enough time and ensure that your car is eligible for shipping.
+If you’re looking to ship a car to Norway from the USA, it’s a fairly straightforward process.
+We’ll work with you to make sure that you have all the documentation, give yourself enough time, and ensure that your car is eligible for shipping.
 Fill out the quote form at the top of this page to begin and read below for more info on shipping a car to Norway.

 Regarding the actual process, you will have a few options when it comes to shipping your vehicle internationally.
 Each of the methods vary in terms of the overall costs, availability and estimated shipping timeframes.

 The two main service options include:

 2) Roll On Roll Off

 Furthermore, with our car shipping services, we have options for both shared and sole use containers.